kinopio-club/kinopio-client/README.md

     mkcert -install
 	mkcert -key-file ./.cert/key.pem -cert-file ./.cert/cert.pem "kinopio.local" "localhost" "127.0.0.1"

+## Pre-rendered Pages (Static-Site Generation, SSG)

+During the deploy/build process (`npm run build`), [`vite-ssg`](https://github.com/antfu-collective/vite-ssg) generates static HTML pages of routes defined in `vite.config.js` in `ssgOptions.includedRoutes`.
+Static pages (compiled from vue router into `/dist`) are served to the client directly.
+The client only goes through vue router for non-static routes like `/app`.

+To test pre-rendered page routes use `npm run build-dev`.

 ## Testing page-meta

-`page-meta.js` is an [edge function](https://www.netlify.com/platform/core/functions/) that runs in an isolated server-side container before page requests.
+`/edge-functions/page-meta.js` is an [edge function](https://www.netlify.com/platform/core/functions/) that runs in an isolated server-side container before page requests.
 It writes `index.html` metatags for title, description etc. for crawlers.

 I couldn't figure out how to run the netlify-cli locally, so instead I test this in staging using PR deploy URLs.

 To view the logs:

 Netlify website → Deploys → Edge Functions

-## Pre-rendered Pages (Static-Site Generation, SSG)

-During the deploy/build process (`npm run build`), [`vite-ssg`](https://github.com/antfu-collective/vite-ssg) generates static HTML pages of routes defined in `vite.config.js` in `ssgOptions.includedRoutes`.
-Static pages (compiled from vue router into `/dist`) are served to the client directly.
-The client only goes through vue router for non-static routes like `/app`.

-To test pre-rendered page routes use `npm run build-dev`.
+## Netlify Prerender

+The prerender extension in Netlify compiles space URLs into static html, so that they're scannable by search engines which can't run client js.

 ## See Also